MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

   - enduser
 ---

-# Overview of process advisor
+# Overview of process mining

-The process advisor feature allows you to gain a better understanding of your business processes so you can optimize them.
-Process advisor offers *task mining* and *process mining* capabilities to do this.

-Task mining and process mining share the same goal of improving process efficiency.
-The main difference is their area of focus.

-- **Process mining:** Process mining is better suited for discovery of inefficiencies in organization-wide processes.
-It enables you to gain a deep understanding of your processes using event log files that you can get from your system of recording (apps you use in your processes).
-Process mining displays maps of your processes with data and metrics to recognize performance issues.
-Example processes suitable for process mining include *accounts receivable* and *order-to-cash*.

-   Process mining can be a key driver in making intelligent, day-today improvements on every level.
+Process mining capabilities allow you to gain a better understanding of your business processes so you can optimize them.
+They can be a key driver in making intelligent, day-today improvements on every level.
 You can discover and model processes for which you have data readily available, giving you an X-ray visualization of what goes on in your organization.
 In addition, you can standardize, optimize, and improve operations, while staying informed about progress towards defined key process indicators.

-- **Task mining:** Task mining is better suited to discover tasks happening on the desktop.
-It enables you to zoom-in to specific desktop tasks you might have discovered during your process mining analysis.
-You can understand how your company performs its process tasks through monitoring recorded user actions and collecting data from these actions.
-You'll gain insights from this data that will let you know how processes are performed, find common mistakes while performing tasks, and identify tasks that can be automated.
+Process mining capabilities allow you to discover inefficiencies in organization-wide processes.
+They enable you to gain a deep understanding of your processes using event log files that you can get from your system of recording (apps you use in your processes).
+You'll get maps of your processes with data and metrics to recognize performance issues.
+Example processes include *accounts receivable* and *order-to-cash*.

-## When to use process mining
+## Benefits of using process mining capabilities

-Here are some reasons to help you decide to use process mining.
+Your organization can achieve many benefits from using process mining capabilities.
+Here are just a few things you can do:

 - See the actual steps needed to perform your organization’s operation process and remove any guesswork.